booox/Learn-Notes/python/web frameworks/Flask/Book - Flask Web Development Notes.md

         app.config.from_object('config')
         db = SQLAlchemy(app)

+        from app import views
-        from app import views, models
+        from app import models
     ```
     * We created a *db* object that will be our database.
     * We also imported a new module called *models* .
+    * NOTICE: `from app import views` MUST be in the end of the script for the reason of circular reference.

 ## Model Definition
 * There are three fields: *id* , *nickname* , *email* .